Mansions/website-docs/en/faq.md

 -----------------------

-- **I get "Invalid Ripple IP" on the switcher, how do I fix it?**
+- **I get "Invalid Mansion IP" on the switcher, how do I fix it?**
-- Make sure you don't have invalid characters (such as spaces, commas and so on) in your Ripple IP.
+- Make sure you don't have invalid characters (such as spaces, commas and so on) in your Mansion IP.
 The IP must contain numbers and dots only.

 -----------------------

-- **I get "Connection failed" when I try to connect to Ripple**
+- **I get "Connection failed" when I try to connect to Mansion**
-- Make sure the IP in the switcher is **46.105.123.39** not **127.0.0.1**.
+- Make sure the IP in the switcher is **62.210.27.20** not **127.0.0.1**.
 If the IP is set to 127.0.0.1, click the "Local/Remote" button, restart osu! and try to log in again.
-If you still can't solve this problem, come on our [Discord](https://discord.gg/0rJcZruIsA6rXuIx) and we'll help you.
+If you still can't solve this problem, come on our [Discord](https://discord.gg/EbbMmBR) and we'll help you.

 -----------------------